 The National Association of Realtors projects a 10–20% increase in existing home sales for 2026 — the first meaningful uptick since the rate surge began.
 The lock-in effect is finally loosening — not because rates dropped dramatically, but because life kept moving.

-• The statewide median sales price was around $515,000 in March 2026, with Saratoga Springs commanding a premium above that
+- According to Redfin, the statewide median sales price was around $515,000 in March 2026, with Saratoga Springs commanding a premium above that

 The Strategy That's Actually Working for Rate-Locked Sellers in Saratoga Springs

 3. Price it correctly from day one.
 Utah County average days on market rose from 21 days in 2021 to 62 days in 2025.
 Homes that are well-priced and well-presented still move — but the days of listing high and waiting are over.
-A sharp pricing strategy is what separates sellers who win from those who chase the market down.

 4. Time it for spring.
 Spring and early summer are historically the strongest selling seasons in Utah County.
 Buyer activity increases meaningfully in March and April.
-Starting the process now gives you the best positioning for peak selling season.

 The Question Actually Worth Asking